giobale/agentic-analytics-with-CUBE/README.md

-# MySQL CSV Loader Container
+# CUBE Semantic Layer POC

+This Proof of Concept demonstrates a natural language querying system built on top of a MySQL database using CUBE's semantic layer.
+Users can interact with their data through a conversational chat interface that leverages an LLM to translate natural language questions into appropriate CUBE API calls.

+**Key Workflow:**
+1. User enters a natural language question in the chat interface
+2. The LLM receives the question along with the semantic layer context
+3. LLM generates the appropriate CUBE API query
+4. System executes the query against the CUBE instance
+5. Results are exported as CSV and the file path is returned to the user

-This project provides a MySQL container that automatically loads CSV files as database tables.
-The CSV filenames become the table names in the database.
+This project provides a complete data stack with MySQL container that automatically loads CSV files as database tables, and a CUBE semantic layer for analytics and business intelligence.

 ## Project Structure